faramarzmunshi/d2l-nlp/README.md

   - Demonstrate complications, and the solutions:
     - Smoothing
     - Backoff
-  - Char/BPE/Word level embeddings, and the effect on the language model
+  - Char/subword/Word level embeddings, and the effect on the language model

 #### Exercises:

     1. Construct an n-gram model with all of the bells and whistles of smoothing and backoff but using character level embeddings.
 How much better or worse does this perform compared to the simple models?
-Using BPE/sub-word embeddings, do you do better or worse?
+Using sub-word embeddings, do you do better or worse?

     2. How can we improve these language models?
 Are there any simple improvements that will change the outcome of the models?